By David P. Monyhan (retired),

 Now for the shop itself.
 The first stop is the teardown and cleaning department.
 Clean the floors and organize all of your tools in a way that makes teardown, inspection, and cleaning of an engine and its components faster and easier.
 Make sure all of your airlines are free of moisture by checking or installing a water separator.
 Lubricate all air tools according to manufacturer recommendations.
 Clean your air hoses and double check the fittings to be sure they don’t leak and are easy to hook and unhook from the various tools.

 Check your glass bead machine – empty the dust bag and examine the viewing glass for scratches or deterioration that may obscure your ability to see what you’re working on.
-Also check your nozzle for wear then test the air pressure.
-Most machines should be set at 80 PSI; any more that that and you will pulverize your beads prematurely and spend unnecessary dollars on glass bead replacement.
+Also check your nozzle for wear, then test the air pressure.
+Most machines should be set at 80 PSI; any more than that and you will pulverize your beads prematurely and spend unnecessary dollars on glass bead replacement.

 Check your stock of parts tags and metal markers and order a fresh supply if necessary.